 Fear spreads like wildfire.
 Now, parents’ reluctance to vaccinate their kids is affecting the choices they make for their pets, too.

-An “anti-vaxxer” movement has been spreading across the New York City borough of Brooklyn, and human companions of both cats and dogs are leaving their animals vaccine-free — at the risk of diseases like rabies, parvovirus, distemper, adenovirus and more.
+An “anti-vaxxer” movement has been spreading across the New York City borough of Brooklyn, and people who have cats or dogs are leaving their animals vaccine-free — at the risk of diseases like rabies, parvovirus, distemper, adenovirus and more.

 Unfortunately, just like failing to vaccinate a child puts countless others at risk, so does leaving a pet unvaccinated.
 The risk doesn’t just lie with animals, though.
 Humans, who aren’t regularly vaccinated for things like rabies, are also at high risk.